How To Install WSL2 on Windows 10/11

 passwd: password updated successfully

-The password does not show as you type — that is normal Linux behaviour, not a bug.
+The password does not show as you type — that is standard Linux terminal behaviour, not a bug.
 Once setup completes, update the package list:

 sudo apt update && sudo apt upgrade -y